A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: IV. The second law as minimization of divergence

 where we choose the equilibrium state $x_{\mathrm{E}\mathrm{Q}}$ as a particular state $x_{P}\in \mathcal{V}_{\mathrm{E}\mathrm{Q}}^{\mathcal{X}}(\tilde{T},\tilde{\mu})$ in the second equality.
 Thus, the heat dissipation during the relaxation can be represented as

-The above result can be summarized as follows: \begin{thm} If the consistency condition, Eq. (\ref{esposi}), is satisfied (i.e. CRNs relax to the equilibrium state), the total entropy production during a relaxation from an initial state $x_0$ to the corresponding equilibrium state $x_{\mathrm{EQ}}$ can be evaluated by the Bregman divergence given by Eq. (\ref{III3}).
+The above result can be summarized as follows: \begin{thm} If a CRN relaxes to the equilibrium state (i.e., the consistency condition, Eq. (\ref{esposi}), is satisfied), then the total entropy production during a relaxation from an initial state $x_0$ to the corresponding equilibrium state $x_{\mathrm{EQ}}$ can be evaluated by the Bregman divergence given by Eq. (\ref{III3}).
 Furthermore, the heat dissipation during the relaxation is calculated by Eq. (\ref{III5}). \end{thm} This theorem represents a generalization of the result by Rao and Esposito \cite{07}, which was also reported in the context of mass action systems in Refs. \cite{a3,a4,m1}.
 As shown in Sec.
-V, if we assume ideal-gas conditions, the Bregman divergence reduces to the generalized Kullback-Leibler divergence, and our statement corresponds to their result.
+V, if we assume ideal gas conditions, the Bregman divergence reduces to the generalized Kullback-Leibler divergence, and our statement corresponds to their result.